kchettiar1/kchettiar1/README.md

 ### 👨🏾‍💻 Krishnan Chettiar (_KC_)

-Hi 👋, I'm KC, and I'm learning the ways of UI Design andn Frontend Web Development.
+Hi 👋, I'm KC, and I'm learning the ways of UI Design and Frontend Web Development.
 I'm based out of Oxford in the 🇬🇧.

-Currently I'm dabbling with vanilla Javascript.
-I also build scale-model planes.
+Currently I'm dabbling with vanilla Javascript & I also build scale-model planes in my spare time.

-*As for the really important stuff in life - I'm a dad!*
+**As for the really important stuff in life - I'm a dad!**

 Oh and P.S.
 I also like these ⚽️ 🏈 🏉 🏏 🏎

 ---